WEREMSOFT/raylib-wiki-fork/CMake-Build-Options.md

-raylib is configurable and can be be built in a variety of ways.
+raylib is configurable and can be built in a variety of ways.
 Following is a listing of available CMake options and values, extracted from [`src/CMakeOptions.txt`](https://github.com/raysan5/raylib/blob/a1ec0a5bc33ab8726e55fa433ffc08fe3b42e539/src/CMakeOptions.txt).
 > **TIP**:  You can use the curses UI provided by `ccmake(1)` for interactively configuring raylib.

 | **Option**                        | **Description**                                           | Possible Values (first is default)|